zoroqi/srid.ca/imported/Bias in fact-checking.md

 slug: fact-checkers
 ---

-The so called 'fact-checkers" (a part of [[Mainstream Media Bias]]) don't necessarily deal with facts when it comes to politics and other controversial topics.
+The so called "fact-checkers" (a part of [[Mainstream Media Bias]]) don't necessarily deal with facts when it comes to politics and other controversial topics.

 ## Origin